DISC Profiles for New Zealand

 Individually, DISC helps people adapt in small ways that improve communication.
 This means people will be better able to connect with and influence others.

-In teams, DISC helps team-mates better understand how each tends to work and interact with others, which opens the door to smoother cooperation and more effective collaboration.
+DISC helps team-mates better understand how each tends to work and interact with others, which opens the door to smoother cooperation and more effective collaboration.

 One of the ways DISC does this is by providing a common language.
 Teams that get comfortable with it quickly start saying things like, "That's quite 'D'.", or "That's my 'I' coming out."